bahtiyartan/troia/docs/25Operators.rst

 Operators
 --------------------

-Operators are the commands which tells the TROIA interpreter to do some mathematical,relationala and logical operations using their operands.
+Operators are the commands which tells the TROIA interpreter to do some mathematical,relational and logical operations using their operands.

 Arithmetic Operators
 ====================